 Since DNTO in its later years was all about storytelling, I’ll honor the show by telling you a true story of my own that would’ve fit in nicely with a recent DNTO episode about telephone stories.
 And I swear to you this story is true:

-The real doozy in this story — and I swear this happened as well — came one early vening when a lady, whom I’d guess was in her mid-to-late-50s or early 60s judging from her speaking voice, called me up and… well, here’s how the call went:
+The real doozy in this story — and I swear this happened as well — came one early evening when a lady, whom I’d guess was in her early-to-mid 60s judging from her speaking voice, called me up and… well, here’s how the call went:

 Her: “Yes, is this ABC Refrigeration?”